GabrielVilen/enterprise-computing-project/README.md

   - Created the databases to store the votes in Cloudant NoSQL
   - Deployed the API to retrieve the votes from the emails and send them to the database
   - Started working on OpenWhisk for triggering functions when a new vote is added to the database
-- We had to switch from the UK region to the US-South region, due to the fact that OpenWhisk function are only available in thise region
+- We had to switch from the UK region to the US-South one, due to the fact that OpenWhisk functions are only available in US-South region

 Next meeting next week, 16:00 2017-01-24